 Human Resources, of course, talked to each of the guys on the team individually.
 Afterwards, one senior on my team told me, “Now you can go sit in a cube by yourself because you have no sense of humor.
 Somebody’s the fun police.”

 The comments continued, and the sexual harassment finally became unbearable – to the point that I’d hide in the bathroom at the client site and have panic attacks.
 I finally asked HR to take me off the client.

 I wish I could say that reporting the harassment made a difference.
 It didn’t.
 The firm promoted two of the seniors to managers later that year – one senior even got promoted a year early.
-Meanwhile, the firm sent me to a crappy audit client
+Meanwhile, the firm sent me to a crappy audit client in Bumfuck, Michigan.

 After I reported the harassment, I stopped getting invited to firm-wide happy hours, and I was “conveniently” left off the office-wide email about joining the firm’s kickball league.
 The manager who called fetuses “parasites” made sure to tell me, “You need to build your personal network within the office because if you don't have friends in the office, you can be the best accountant ever, but your career won't ever go anywhere."

 I wish I could say that I fought harder for myself and for the other women at the office.
 I didn’t.
 I quit my job shortly after that manager told me to “build my network.”

 A former coworker told me that the harassment didn’t stop after I left the firm.
 The same manager who called fetuses “parasites” told an associate to "go bang" the team’s female senior "because she looks really sexy in those tight little skirts."